 Items and services (including rental housing) must be of sufficient quality and appropriate to the needs of the beneficiary.
-The beneficiary shall provide a receipt for each purchase or invoice for each payment.
+The vendor of the service shall provide a receipt for each purchase or invoice to seek reimbursement.
 Some items may be purchased directly through a retailer as long as the item meets the specifications of this service definition.